scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             # 2. Save the outputMovies using the write() method
             # 3. Save the protocol

-The dependencies steps graph is as follow:
+The dependencies steps graph should look like this:

 .. figure:: /docs/images/general/graph_steps.png
    :width: 650